edgexfoundry/edgex-docs/docs_src/design/ucr/Core-Data-Cache.md

 ### Requirements

-- Cap the number of a particular deviceâ€™s readings are kept/persisted in core data.
+- Cap the number of a device readings, per resource name, that are kept/persisted in core data.
-- The number of persisted device readings is configurable
+- The number of persisted device readings is configurable, and this configuration setting applies to all resources o all devices in core-data.
-- Queries of core data should allow for returning the latest X number of readings
+- Queries of core data should allow for returning the latest X number of readings per resource name.

 ### Other Related Issues